Alternative Hearing Assistance Supplement

 • the person cannot significantly benefit from a hearing instrument for the purpose of speech comprehension

-• An audiologist or a hearing instrument practitioner registered with the College of Speech and Hearing Health Professionals of BC, within the last 12 months, has:
+• An audiologist or a hearing instrument practitioner registered with the College of Health and Care Professionals of BC, within the last 12 months, has:

 • performed an assessment to confirm permanent profound hearing loss in both ears, and